 Enter the vertical Level used to determine the edge crossings of the signal.
 This value will be used to determine the bit-level decoding.
 Level is normally set as a percentage of amplitude, and defaults to 50%.
-When working in percent, all values are proportional to the 100% signal amplitude.
-Level can alternatively be set as an absolute voltage by changing the Voltage Type to absolute.
-The set level appears as a dotted horizontal line across the oscilloscope grid.
-If your initial decoding indicates that there are a number of error frames, make sure that the Level is set to a reasonable value.
+It can alternatively be set as an absolute voltage by changing the Level Type to absolute.
+The set Level appears as a dotted horizontal line across the oscilloscope grid.
+If your initial decoding indicates that there are a number of errors, make sure that the level is set to a reasonable value.